IgnitionBoulder/2015week1/deliverables/README.md

 Example:

 **What is your name?**
-Sir Student of Ruby
+Alexandra Weiner

 **What is your quest?**
-I seek the Rails
+I seek the Rails, yup that's it.

 **What is your favorite color?**
 ~~Green~~ edit:  No, blue.
 Blue!